Operation Allen Brook: Operation

-On 5 June as the Marine Battalions moved west along the island they were ambushed by a PAVN force at the hamlet of Cu Ban (3), due to the proximity of the enemy forces supporting fire was ineffective and a confused close-quarters battle raged throughout the day until tanks allowed the Marines to overrun the enemy positions.
+On 5 June as the Marine Battalions moved west along the island they were ambushed by a PAVN force at the hamlet of Cu Ban (3).
+Due to the proximity of the enemy forces supporting fire was ineffective and a confused close-quarters battle raged throughout the day until tanks arrived and the Marines overran the enemy positions.
 Marines losses were seven killed and 55 wounded while PAVN losses were 30 killed.

 On 6 June 1/26 Marines was withdrawn from the operation and elements of the 1st Engineer Battalion arrived with orders to destroy the fortifications on Go Noi with 1/27 Marines providing security.
 On the early morning of 15 June a PAVN force attacked Company B 1/17 Marines' night defensive position, the attack was defeated with 21 PAVN killed for no Marine losses.

-On 19 June Companies B and D were ambushed by the PAVN at the hamlet of Bac Dong Ban, the fight lasted nine hours before the Marines were able to overrun the PAVN bunkers.
+On 19 June Companies B and D were ambushed by the PAVN at the hamlet of Bac Dong Ban.
+The fight lasted nine hours before the Marines were able to overrun the PAVN bunkers.
 Marine losses were six killed and 19 wounded while the PAVN lost 17 killed.

 On 23 June 2nd Battalion 27th Marines relieved 1/27 Marines on Go Noi.
 2/27 Marines stayed on Go Noi until 16 July when it was relieved by 3/27 Marines.
 Marine losses during this period were four Marines killed and 177 wounded for 144 PAVN/Vietcong killed.

 On 31 July, BLT 2/7 Marines which had just completed Operation Swift Play in the Da The mountains 6 km south of Go Noi arrived on the island and relieved 3/27 Marines.

 Land clearing operations on Go Noi continued into August by which time much of the island had been completely levelled and seeded with herbicides.
 As enemy activity had been reduced to a minimal level it was decided to close the operation.
 While much of their infrastructure had been destroyed the PAVN/VC continued to resist until the last as the Marines and Engineers withdrew across the Liberty Bridge harassed by sniper fire.